serglider/ArithmeticHunt/README.md

   # Arithmetic Hunt
+  The game is an entry for the 2018 Js13kGames coding competition.

+  ###Rules

 - Move your circle by mouse in order to hit the right expressions and to avoid the incorrect ones.
 - Think fast!
 You have 15 seconds to find next correct expression.
 - Small balls are neither dangerous nor count as correct ones.